ghoppers-yfzh/ISE-API/README.md

 5. Function for polling the endpoint details and print out the group name

 ### Keep working on this script to include more features and easier to use.

+## License
+This project is licensed under the BSD 2-Clause "Simplified" License - see the  [LICENSE](./LICENSE) file for details.